Retroplaya135/Videopica/README.md

 # iOS Video Manager Toolkit

-An iOS native application toolkit built in Swift to manage folders, create and delete videos, and play videos either in a loop or sequentially.
+An Open-source, free to use iOS native application toolkit built in Swift to manage folders, create and delete videos, and play videos either in a loop or sequentially.
 The app provides functionalities for seamless video playback using AVFoundation.

 ---